HonkingGoose/x4-game-notes/README.md

 Reputations from -0.1 to -0.31 result in fighting only the military.
 At -0.32 to -1 they kill everything.
-This means that the AI factions that are "at war" at -0.1 will already kill military ships on sight.
+So AI factions that are "at war" at -0.1, will kill military ships on sight.

 ## Editing player reputation